We Formed an LLC!

 That’s right, after 2 years of business Toews Digital is finally getting legit!
 With the guidance of our good friend and attorney, Ryan C. Davis Law, PLLC, Josiah and I finally made the decision to move forward in forming an official LLC for Toews Digital.
 I’m happy to announce that we are now legally, Toews Company LLC dba Toews Digital!
+We learned so much throughout this process, so I wanted to share some of the information with you all in case you’re trying to decide whether you should form an LLC or do business as a Sole Proprietor.

 Before starting Toews Digital, I really had no idea what went into starting a business.
 Josiah knew a little bit more but we wanted to make sure that we made the most educated decision.
 I didn’t really even understand what the difference was between a sole proprietorship, an LLC and a corporation… and as I’ve talked to many of my friends (and fellow sole proprietors) this seems to be pretty common!